Can the Citroen C5 Aircross inject a little fun into the crossover segment? Find out in our in-depth review.

-The C5 Aircross’s range of petrol and diesel engines each have their own merits, with the entry-level 1.2 petrol well suited to urban work, but the higher-rank 2.0-litre diesel the clear winner for high-miler motorway drivers.
+The C5 Aircross’s range of petrol and diesel engines each have their own merits, with the entry-level 1.2-litre petrol well suited to urban work, but the higher-rank 2.0-litre diesel the clear winner for high-mile motorway drivers.

 Expect to see north of 60mpg in the latter engine if you settle into a cruise.

 Citroen’s reliability has been a bit like England’s penalty shoot-out record in the past, but both have improved considerably in recent years so it shouldn’t be an issue.
 Insurance costs are also pretty low compared with some other cars in the class.

 What we love